An Employer's Guide to Workers' Comp Insurance

 *A hold harmless agreement states that a subcontractor will hold your business harmless if they get injured while doing a job for you or as a result of doing business with you.
 An independent insurance agent can help you determine which documents you need as the employer to prepare for a workers' comp audit.

-As an employer, it's crucial to make sure that you classify your employees correctly to avoid penalties from the IRS.
-Failure to do so can cost your company a ton of money unnecessarily down the road.
+As an employer, it's crucial to classify all employees correctly to avoid penalties from the IRS.
+Failure to do so can cost your company a ton of money.

 One of the most potentially confusing employee classifications is a 1099 worker vs. a W-2 employee.
-Fortunately there's a checklist used by the IRS to determine whether someone is a W-2 employee or a 1099 worker.
+Fortunately, the IRS uses a checklist to determine whether someone is a W-2 employee or a 1099 worker.

 The IRS's W-2 vs. 1099 employee checklist: